Careers360 Logo

 Circular Motion

-• Angular Displacement(θ): The angular displacement of an object moving around a circular path is defined as the angle traced out by the radius vector at the centre of the circular path over time.
+• Angular Displacement(θ): The angular displacement of an object moving around a circular path is defined as the angle traced out by the radius vector at the center of the circular path over time.
 This is a vector quantity.

 θ= s/r, where s is the arc length and r is the radius.